 In order to maintain satisfactory progress towards degree completion at Northwestern College, students must successfully complete 67% of the cumulative credit hours attempted at all times.
-Withdrawing from school, earning NP (No Pass) grades, and/or failing coursework may result in not meeting the 67% satisfactory completion rate in order to graduate in the time period allowed.
+All courses taken toward the student's program of study are included as attempted hours.
 Students who successfully complete 67% of their attempted credits meet the quantitative measure for monitoring satisfactory academic progress.
-Students failing to complete 67% of their attempted credits will be placed on financial aid warning.
+Students failing to complete 67% of their attempted credits will be placed on financial aid warning or probation.

-Duration of financial aid eligibility
+Duration of financial aid eligibility or "Maximum Time Frame"

-Students may attempt no more than 186 credit hours (150% of credit hours needed to complete a degree program at NWC) in order to maintain their financial aid eligibility.
+The maximum time period to complete a degree is no longer than 150% of the published length of the program measured in credit hours.
+Thus, students may attempt no more than 186 credit hours in order to maintain their financial aid eligibility.
 If a student is unable to complete his/her degree program in the 150% degree completion time frame (12 semesters), financial aid eligibility will be terminated.

-Students returning only to earn an additional major are not eligible for financial assistance.
-Students who enroll in a 2nd degree or teacher certification may be eligible for financial aid and will have their SAP calculated using the credit hours beyond the first degree.
+Students who enroll in a 2nd degree, additional minor or teacher certification may be eligible for financial aid and will have their SAP calculated using the credit hours beyond the first degree.